1Git2Clone/rust-os/README.md

 - macOS
 - - `cargo rustc -- -C link-args="-e __start -static -nostartfiles"`

+### Getting to run a QEMU instance of it (x86_64)
+- I highly recommend using rustup for the ease of setting up.
+- - `rusup default nightly`
+- - `cargo install bootimage`
+- - `rustup component add llvm-tools-preview`
+- - `cargo bootimage`
+- - NOTE: your terminal should be opened at the root directory at the repo.
+- - If it isn't, then you need to modify the `file=` part to your full target path.
+- - `qemu-system-x86_64 -drive format=raw, file=target/x86_64-config/debug/bootimage-operating-system-rust.bin`

 ## Other useful materials on this topic
 - https://gist.github.com/cb372/5f6bf16ca0682541260ae52fc11ea3bb
 - https://docs.rust-embedded.org/book/